ConCopilot/concopilot-docs/docs/how_to/develop_plugin.md

 ### Using Resources

-Please note that do **NOT** do any resource allocation, including but not limited to model loading, DB connection, HTTP pools creation, memory allocation, etc., in the `__init__` method.
+Please note that do **NOT** do any resource allocation in the `__init__` method, including but not limited to model loading, DB connection, HTTP pools creation, memory allocation, etc.
 Instead, please [make Resource components](./develop_resource.md) to do these stuffs and add them to the `config.resources` section in your plugin's "config.yaml" like below, and ConCopilot will do the initialization and finalization for you.